Mariano Jesús Cuenco: Writer

 Cuenco also wrote in Visayan.
-Ang Republikang Pilipinhon, Codigo and Roma are among his works.
+Ang Republikang Pilipinhon, Código, and Roma are among his works.
 His pen name was "Lauro Katindog."

 Personal life

-He was married twice, first to Filomena Alesna, and years after she died, to Rosa Cayetano.
+He was married twice, first to Filomena Alesna y Barcenilla, and years after she died, to Rosa Cayetano.

 Cuenco died on February 25, 1964, at the age of 76.
 The funeral service was held in Manila North Cemetery, in Santa Cruz, Manila.